e1ha/Pomodoro-Webapp/admin/meetings/standup-meetings/finals/tuesday.md

 # Standup Notes

-_Daily Updates for Weekly Sprint - Thursday, 03/11/2021_
+_Daily Updates for Weekly Sprint - Tuesday, 03/16/2021_

 ## <span style="color: red;">Farheen A.</span>

 ### What did you work on yesterday?

-- attended lecture
+- did not work on anything due to finals

 ### What are your blockers?

-- none
+- waiting for all intro videos to be sent to me

 ### What will you work on today?

-- check in with miguel to make sure testing is complete
+- will not work on anything today

 ### How close are we to hitting our sprint goals?

-- done
+- will finish videos by thursday

 ## <span style="color: red;">Uposhanto B.</span>